Mother knows best.

-Since there have been mothers, they've been doling out advice to their children on what to eat, how to behave, and when that long-overdue haircut is urgently needed.
-When it comes to love, some mothers adopt a strict "don't ask, don't tell" policy while others find themselves privvy to all of their offsprings' relationship secrets.
+Since the beginning of time, mother have been doling out advice to their children on what to eat, how to behave, and when that long-overdue haircut is urgently needed.
+When it comes to love, some moms adopt a strict "don't ask, don't tell" policy, while others find themselves privy to all of their offsprings' relationship secrets.

-We asked YourTango staffers to share love advice from their moms (or mother-like figures), so the rest of us might learn from them.
-Here are the results:
+We asked readers to share love advice from their moms (or mother-like figures) so the rest of us might learn from them.

-"Some time in high school or college, I was crazy about someone and she told me 'When you grow up you can't be with the person you love all the time.
+"Some time in high school or college, I was crazy about someone and she told me, 'When you grow up you can't be with the person you love all the time.
 You have to get used to being apart.'
 That was good advice at the time.
-Now it seems pretty obvious, and I think common sense—it wouldn't be healthy to be with the person you love all the time!"
+Now it seems like common sense; it wouldn't be healthy to be with the person you love all the time."

 "Your background helps you or hurts you.
 She was talking about taking photographs, but it applies to love, too."